ayanrasulova/ayanrasulova/README.md

 ## Check out my projects! 👇

 I have my personal website pinned (currently a work in progress, but will be deployed soon!), as well as some personal projects such as Thistle, PosturePal, ArTailor, and a keystrokes logger.
-You can also checkout the repo for theCourseForum website!
+You can also checkout the repo for theCourseForum website, where I am a **full-stack developer!**